AaronWard/covidify/README.md

 ![alt text](https://github.com/AaronWard/coronavirus-analysis/blob/master/tableau/spread.gif "Spread of coronavirus 22nd to 29th")

-This repo for analysis on the [corona virus](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reporting visualizations and information sheets.
+This repo is for analysis on the [corona virus](https://www.who.int/health-topics/coronavirus) that will extract the latest data and generate reporting visualizations and information sheets.

 ### Data:
 - The data come from the **Novel Coronavirus (2019-nCoV) Cases**,  which is a live dataset provided by JHU CSSE.